An Open Letter to Mozilla Regarding Their Use and Promotion of HTML5 Video

 people’s sites.
 It is one thing to educate people with a piece of code, it is another to communicate effectively

 the principles behind a piece of code.
 Some developers do not care, and never will—that is a fact of life.

 drawbacks, counter-intuitive to the points outlined in the Mozilla Manifesto.

 In other blog posts you have promoted the

 <img> element—being fundamentally a part of the document with all the same

 capabilities CSS-wise.
-Some
+Some incredible

-been demonstrated that go well beyond what is possible with plugins.
+examples have been demonstrated that go well beyond what is possible with plugins.

 responsible if so), the same should be true of video.